harriott/vimfiles/keystrokes.md

     :h netrw-quickmap
     :Locate <pattern>
-    :packadd syntastic    " load the plugin from an opt directory :packadd vim-rhubarb  " load the plugin from an opt directory, for :Gbrowse to work :r!<shell command>    " reads shell command output into the buffer :tabe $HOME/_vimrc    " bring up my vimrc in a new tab :ALEToggle
+    :packadd syntastic    " load the plugin from an opt directory :packadd vim-rhubarb  " load the plugin from an opt directory, for :GBrowse to work :r!<shell command>    " reads shell command output into the buffer :tabe $HOME/_vimrc    " bring up my vimrc in a new tab :ALEToggle